SiaFoundation/siad/doc/api/index.html.md

 maxunsaveddelta is the maximum amount of money that the host is willing to risk to a power loss.
-If a user's withdrawal would put the host over the maxunsaveddelat, the host will wait to complete the user's transaction until the host has persisted the widthdrawal, to prevent the host from having too much money at risk.
+If a user's withdrawal would put the host over the maxunsaveddelta, the host will wait to complete the user's transaction until it has persisted the widthdrawal, to prevent the host from having too much money at risk.

 Note that money is only at risk if the host experiences an unclean shutdown while in the middle of a transaction with a user, and generally